Canoeing In Sydney: 8 Easy Paddling Routes For Beginners

 I was a beginner, looking for an enjoyable first experience.
 Here are the places where I found it:

-From Bobbin Head in Ku-ring-gai Chase National Park
+1. Bobbin Head, Ku-ring-gai Chase National Park (best overall for beginners)

 Cockle Creek, Bobbin Head, Sydney, NSW, Australia